mcriq/lotr_cl/lotr-linux-lab-solutions (1).md

 # Search for mentions of where to destroy the Ring
 grep -i "destroy" sauron_plans
 ```
 **Explanation:** The `grep` command searches for the phrase "destroy" which reveals where the Ring must be destroyed.
+They could also search for "ring".

 ### Journeying to Mount Doom
 ```bash